CarloLucibello/Erdos.jl/docs/src/indexbase.md

 # Erdos
-Erdos is a graph library written in Julia.
+**Erdos** is a graph library written in Julia.
 Installation is straightforward:
 ```julia
 julia> Pkg.add("Erdos")
 ```
-Erdos defines two abstract type, `AGraph` and `ADiGraph`, from which all concrete undirected and directed graph types are derived.
+Erdos defines two abstract graph types, `AGraph` and `ADiGraph`, from which all concrete undirected and directed graph types are derived.

+Two concrete graph types, `Graph` and `Network`, and two digraph types, `DiGraph` and `DiNetwork` are implemented.
+In all these types the graph topology is represented internally as an adjacency list for each vertex. `(Di)Network`s come with some additional features over `(Di)Graph`s:

+ - each edge has a unique index;
+ - vertex/edge maps (also called properties) can be stored internally.

-All graphs  in Erdos have `1:n` indexed vertices, where `n` is the number of vertices.
+All graphs in **Erdos** have `1:n` indexed vertices, where `n` is the number of vertices.
 Multi-edges are not allowed.
 Self-edges are experimentally supported.
-Provided this constraints, new graph types can be easily introduced, just defining a few basic methods.
+Provided this constraints, new graph types can be easily introduced just defining a few basic methods.

 ## Basic examples
 ### Constructors